DatabricksDashboardInADay/DatabricksDashboardInADay/labs/Lab 4 - BI Meets AI.md

 ### Extend Genies Knowledge with additional data

 1. Let's assume you want to separately analyse all products that are Fair Trade certified.
 Unfortunately, this information is not available anywhere in your data model, but you have a file that lists all these products using their product key.
-You can download such a file [here](./artifacts/Genie_FairTrade.csv).
+You can download such a file [here](./artifacts/Genie_FairTrade.csv) (the download button in Githubs is in the top right corner).

 2. Click the `Attach a file` button and navigate to the file that you downloaded.
 Select this file and upload to Genie.